AbsaOSS/hermes/_docs/0.3/usage/e2e-runner.md

 All properties were scraped.
 Only properties that might come in hadny are the ones implemented atop scribe logging library.
 Check them out on their GitHub [page](https://github.com/outr/scribe)
 #### Parameters

 - `test-definition-path` - mandatory - path to json with test definitions.
-Format explanation bellow in [Test Definition JSON](#test-definition-json)
+Format explanation bellow in [Test Definition JSON](#test-definition-json).
 - `jar-path` - optional - path to additional jars to load plugins from.
 You can also use spark's `--jars` instead of this.
 - `fail-fast` - defaults to `false` - switch in case you want to kill the run on first failure.